nattynerdy/text_analyzer/README.md

 To start the application, run the following command:

 `python manage.py runserver`

+To manage the administrative aspects of the application, go to <a href="http://localhost:8000/admin">this link</a> while the application is running

 ## <a name="test" id="test"></a> Testing the Application
 All tests in the application are in same directories as the files they test.